userfront/guide/all/guide/toolkit/build-login-form-react.md

 #### handleInputChange()

-Whenever an input changes value, this function will the corresponding state variable.
+Whenever an input changes value, this function will set the corresponding state variable.

 #### handleSubmit()